Weather forecast - Saturday 20 December 2014

 Feels Like: 3°C

-The sun will be shining all morning.
-The sun will be dominant in the second half of the day with very few high flying clouds .
+The sky will be blue in the morning.
+The sun will be dominant in the second half of the day with some high flying clouds .

 Show 12 day weather forecast »